List of ships named on the Tower Hill Memorial: Second World War

 Those listed on the Second World War memorial include Donald Clarke who served on SS San Emiliano and was posthumously awarded both the George Cross and the Lloyd's War Medal for Bravery at Sea.

 The entries marked with an asterisk (*) appear on the memorial on the final panels, which have been used to add additional names over the years since the initial unveiling.
-SS Empire Blanda is an example of a ship that appears twice on the memorial, once for its initial listing and once for additional names.
+Empire Blanda is an example of a ship that appears twice on the memorial, once for its initial listing and once for additional names.